pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 1. Follow the directions in [Developing an App Under TLS](https://docs.pivotal.io/p-cloud-cache/PCC-VERSION/tls-enabled-app.html) to obtain the required Java Keystore file `truststore.jks` and place it into app's source code.
-1. Build the executable JAR file:
+1. Check out the appropriate branch to match your PCC service instance's version, and build the executable JAR file:

     ```
     $ ./gradlew build